Har23s/DATA_MIGRATION-SQL-CLICKHOUSE-/README.md

 1. Databricks Cluster Configuration
 Before you begin, ensure your Databricks cluster is set up correctly.

-Databricks Runtime Version: 13.3 LTS or higher is recommended.
+Databricks Runtime Version: 13.3 LTS or higher

 Cluster Type: Use a Standard or Memory Optimized cluster, depending on the volume of data you are migrating.